 - Whereas demographics make use of absolute factors like age, gender, and income to describe customers, psychographics rely on actions, opinions, and interests instead.

-- With psychographic data, you’ll be able to make more detailed customer profiles and create personalized messages backed by psychological insights.
+- With this data, you’ll be able to make more detailed customer profiles and create personalized messages backed by psychological insights.

-- Psychographics are a multifunctional tool that you can use to improve almost every aspect of your business.
+- This is a multifunctional tool that you can use to improve almost every aspect of your business.

 Curious to learn more about psychographics?
 In the coming months, we’ll be building our knowledge base around this very topic with more articles like these.
 Subscribe to our newsletter and find the next one freshly delivered to your inbox!